hubrick/vertx-kafka-service/README.md

 * `maxRetryDelaySeconds`: Max retry delay since the retry delay is increasing (Default: 10)
 * `eventBusSendTimeout`: the send timeout for the messages that are relayed to the Vertx Event Bus.
 That is the time the handler has to handle and respond to the message.`
 * `messagesPerSecond`: the number of messages that should be relayed per second (Double, values bigger than 0.0 will limit, everything else is unlimitted)
+* `keyDeserializer`: The deserializer class used to deserializer the message key (Default: org.apache.kafka.common.serialization.StringDeserializer)
+* `ValueDeserializer`: The deserializer class used to deserializer the message value (Default: org.apache.kafka.common.serialization.StringDeserializer)

 ### Example: